vandit86/aesi-phd/Diary2022/week 31 (August 8 – August 14).md

 ### Sprints

 1. Task 1 (+++++++)
-2. Task 2 (+)
+2. Task 2 (++++)
 3. Task 3 ()

 ### Obs

-Focus on FAHP and how to include vehicle mobility into decision process
+Focus on FAHP and how to include vehicle mobility into decision process -> solution based on time vehicle pass in coverage area of RSU